nickaxgit/gofu/readme.md

 Staying alive for the duration of a game, until the fire is out yeilds a big (XP) bonus (proportional to your contribution/time spent)
 The 'fallen' in a game should be given a gravestone high on the scorched ground - they can continue to observe the game - but they fall silent - possibly you view as an "angel" - maybe you can still have some influence .. direct the wind or something 'ethereal' (the wind always blows away from angels)

+GDC

+$100/day expenses

+10% of the 'company' - =10k$

+I will use not less than 20% of revenue to buy back until paid OR you can keep the shares (or any porion thereof) at that value
+You will be offered the same terms as me on any sale of shares Your shares will by diluted equally if/when we take furthe investment

+Say - we had $1m investment - in the company valued at 100k your 10k is not wo